sunset1215/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should store persons' details of any country
+5. Should store persons' details of any country.
+6. Should include appropriate error handling messages so that users will know how to respond in those situations.
+7. Should backup data every month automatically in case data is lost/corrupted.
+8. Should track errors that occur in a log file for debugging purposes.

 ## Appendix D : Glossary